palmer1842/CS427-P1/README.txt

   Input to the program is an ASCII text file for encryption, which is output as as HEX text file.
 I/O is reversed for decryption.

+  If the input file ends with a partial block, it will be padded with zeros, i.e. '0'.
+Padding is not removed from the decrypted plaintext.

 Project Files:
   main.c -- Contains input processing and the main algorithm ffunc.c -- Contains the f function